Hunted (comics): Aftermath

 After attending his funeral of his "father," Last Son of Kraven went to the Kravinoff estate, rips off his clothes, and trashed it out of frustration.
 Swinging through Central Park, Spider-Man sees that the Great Hunt is over.
 Though Armadillo, the Serpent Society, and the unidentified animal-themed villains are shown engaging the police.
 Luckily, the Avengers (consisting of Iron Man, Black Panther, Doctor Strange, She-Hulk), Falcon, and the Fantastic Four (consisting of Mister Fantastic, Invisible Woman, Human Torch, and Thing) arrive to subdue them.
 Human Torch is pleased that Spider-Man survived.
 Captain Marvel shows up to confront Arcade while the controllers of the Hunter-Bots are confronted by Captain America who plans to have a conversation with them about New York's hunting laws.
 The Great Hunt participants are also arrested.
 Vulture tells King Cobra, Rhino, Scorpion, Stegron, and Tarantula that the Savage Six name has a good ring to it.
 Black Ant is found hiding in the bushes by Yellowjacket as he, Human Fly, Razorback, Toad, and White Rabbit plan to take revenge on him.
 Just then, Taskmaster appears and makes off with Black Ant.
 As they leave, Taskmaster states that Black Ant would've done the same for him.
 When Black Ant asks "Do you mean the betrayal part or the rescue part?"
 All Taskmaster can say is "yeah!"
 Black Cat reunites Billy with Martha Connors' lizard form in their sewer home.
 Curt Connors is unconscious somewhere as he regains his conscious upon becoming Lizard again.
 Some of Vermin's surviving clones are seen lurking in the subway.
 Peter Parker arrives home to find Mary Jane with a bleeding arm.
 They both embrace each other as a centipede watches them.
 After calming down and drinking some wine, Last Son of Kraven found a letter written to him by his "father" behind Kraven the Hunter's rifle on the wall.
 The letter from Kraven the Hunter stated that Last Son of Kraven was to finally inherit his legacy not as Kraven's son, but as the man himself since he was cloned from his DNA.
 Last Son of Kraven read on the letter "You were forged in fire, born in blood.
 My spirit made flesh.
 More than my child -- you are me, and I am you.
 One and the same now."
-This led to Last Son of Kraven taking on the aliases of Sergei Kravinoff and Kraven the Hunter where he cuts his hair, wipes off his tiger stripes, and dons a copy of Kraven the Hunter's outfit.
+This led to Last Son of Kraven taking on the aliases of Sergei Kravinoff and Kraven the Hunter; he cuts his hair, wipes off his tiger stripes, and dons a copy of Kraven the Hunter's outfit.
 Back at the funeral, Chameleon is revealed to be one of the attendees as he is pleased that Kraven the Hunter spared him from the Great Hunt.
 As he walks away, Chameleon quotes to his dead half-brother to sleep well and states "You needn't worry.
 The world is no longer your burden.
 Besides, there won't be much of it left soon...Not by the time I've finished."